 - Walk toward exit 6.7, and a sign should direct you to the “Underground Passage” to Sunshine City.

 Toadstool Rating (by the kids)

-The characters are super cute but if your kids don’t know who they are, the connection – and perhaps the attention span – is somewhat lost.
+The Japanese TV characters are super cute but if your kids don’t know who they are, the connection – and perhaps the attention span for browsing the shop – may be limited.